Integra-Beauty/.github/PULL_REQUEST_TEMPLATE.md

-- [ ] Is the code formatted and linted?
+- [ ] The code is formatted and linted
-- [ ] Defensive and safe approach?
+- [ ] The code follows our conventions
-- [ ] Is the code approachable and friendly?
+- [ ] The code is sufficiently documented
-- [ ] Are there any Code smells?
+- [ ] The code makes no unsafe assumptions
-- [ ] Does it follow conventions and guidelines?
+- [ ] The code is accessible to juniors and simple to read
-- [ ] Is the code simple?
-Fancy/Over-engineered is the enemy.
+- [ ] There are no obvious code smells